RamezMina/cisc121-bubble-sort/README.md

 # How to Run the App (Locally)
+pip install gradio

 1. Install required packages:

-2. Run the program:
+3. Run the program:

-3. Gradio will open a local link in your browser.
+4. Gradio will open a local link in your browser.

 # Hugging Face Deployment